microsoft/Windows-driver-samples/audio/sysvad/README.md

 #### Componentized INF files

-The TabletAudioSample driver package contains a sample driver and 2 driver extension samples.
-The following instructions show you how to install and test the sample driver and then the two extensions.
+The TabletAudioSample driver package contains a sample driver, an extension sample and an APO software component.
+The following instructions show you how to install and test the sample driver, the APO component and then the extension to apply the software component to the driver.

 First, the base INF, *ComponentizedAudioSample.inf*, has to be installed.
 To install it, open a Command Prompt window as administrator on the target computer, then navigate to your driver package folder and enter the following command: